davelongdev/davelongdev/README.md

 ## Current Work Status

-I'm currently working as an instructor and teaching assistant at Openhub Project where I'm assisting with a tech foundations class, offereing freelance services in web development and website building, and running an independant piano teaching studio.
+I'm currently working as an instructor and teaching assistant at [Openhub Project](https://openhubproject.com/) where I'm assisting with the [Tech Academy](https://openhubproject.com/tech-academy) classes, offereing freelance services in web development and website building, and running an independant piano teaching studio.

 ## Open to Work